dylanvu/GOLDWebScraper/README.md

 An IDE (I used PyCharm for this) to run the main.py script

 Some other stuff, not too sure yet.
 Maybe setting up a virutal environment?
 Installing the necessary Python libraries/frameworks?
-The venv from PyCharm is included so this may not be necessary.
-Not too sure.
+The venv from PyCharm is included so this may not be necessary?

 ## Using the Program